MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/fieldsize-property.md

 You should use the smallest possible  **FieldSize** property setting because smaller data sizes can be processed faster and require less memory.

+> [!WARNING]
- **Caution**  If you convert a large  **FieldSize** setting to a smaller one in a field that already contains data, you might lose data.
+> If you convert a large  **FieldSize** setting to a smaller one in a field that already contains data, you might lose data.
 For example, if you change the **FieldSize** setting for a Text data type field from 255 to 50, data beyond the new 50-character setting will be discarded.

 If the data in a Number data type field doesn't fit in a new  **FieldSize** setting, fractional numbers may be rounded or you might get a Null value.
 For example, if you change from a Single to an Integer field size, fractional values will be rounded to the nearest whole number and values greater than 32,767 or less than -32,768 will result in null fields.

 You can't undo changes to data that result from a change to the  **FieldSize** property after saving those changes in table Design view.

+> [!NOTE]
- **Note**  You can use the Currency data type if you plan to perform many calculations on a field that contains data with one to four decimal places.
+> You can use the Currency data type if you plan to perform many calculations on a field that contains data with one to four decimal places.
 Single and Double data type fields require floating-point calculation.
 Currency data type fields use a faster fixed-point calculation.

 ## See also